Union Carbide Caribe L.L.C. (UCCLLC)

 Because of its relatively high salt content, the groundwater is not currently used for drinking.
-The released contaminants, however, represent a potential future threat to the surface water of the Caribbean Sea and to its nearshore ecosystem.
-In addition, some groundwater in the regional area is reportedly used for agriculture and other purposes from unregistered private wells, although these wells are not expected to be impacted by the potential sources of contamination at this site.
+The released contaminants however represent a potential threat to the surface water of the Caribbean Sea and to its nearshore ecosystem.
+In addition, some groundwater in the regional area is reportedly used for agriculture and other purposes from unregistered private wells, although these wells would not be expected to be impacted by the potential sources of contamination at this site.

-- Group 2 - units that have an interim permit to operate and are required to close;
+- units that have an interim permit to operate and were required to close;

-- Group 4 - units that are classified as process sewers and had not been investigated for releases.
+- units that are classified as process sewers and have not been investigated for releases

 Cleanup Status/Corrective Action

-The site is being addressed by Union Carbide Caribe, under EPA oversight, in two measures.
-These measures are: Interim Corrective Measures and long-term corrective measures directed at cleanup of the entire site.
+The site is being addressed by Union Carbide Caribe, under EPA oversight, in two measures: Interim Corrective Measures and long-term corrective measures directed at cleanup of the entire site.

 Response Action Status

-The three Group 1 units, those requiring the most immediate attention regarding corrective action, were investigated and, under a 1988 permit, have had their hazardous waste chemically and physically stabilized and left in-place.
-On-going groundwater recovery and treatment is designed to reduce groundwater contamination and prevent it from moving off-site.
+The group 1 units, those requiring the most immediate attention regarding corrective action, were investigated.
+Under a 1988 permit, these units have had their hazardous waste chemically and physically stabilized.
+Ground-water pumping has served to prevent the movement of the contaminated ground-water off-site.

-Copies of supporting technical documents and correspondence cited in the fact sheet are available for public review at the following location:
+Copies of supporting technical documents and correspondence are available for public review at the following location:

 RCRA Records Center